btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 > **heads up**: *the script is non-interactive*

-and on the slave we are going to be using an ansible playbook to run the same script that deploys laravel and LAMP Stack with a little difference
+And on the slave we are going to be using an ansible playbook to run the same script that deploys laravel and LAMP Stack with a little difference

 Ansible will also be helping us create a cron job the checks the servers uptime every 12 AM